 I must admit that I’m a backpack hoarder, some of which have never been used.
-I love the utility of military style backpacks because they are durable and offer a lot of options for accessories.
-What I don’t care for is the ready for combat appearance.
-I had a vacation coming up and I wanted a backpack for carryon for the flight and some casual use while on the trip.
-I was not backpacking across Europe, but I was going to be in the tropics and likely to encounter high humidity and rain.
-I also wanted something durable that will not fail me when traveling and last for years, so I turned to 5.11.
+I love the utility of military style backpacks because they are durable and offer a lot of options for accessories, but I don’t care for is the ready for combat appearance.
+I had a vacation coming up and I wanted a backpack for carry on for the flight and some casual use while on the trip.
+I was not backpacking across Europe, but I was going to be in the tropics and likely to encounter high humidity, rain, sand, and saltwater.
+I also wanted something durable that would not fail me when traveling and last for years, so I turned to 5.11 (as usual).
 I found a couple backpacks I liked that were not military style, the HAVOC30 and the COVRT18.
 Because I already have a collection of 5.11 bags and backpacks, I decided to go with the cheaper option, the HAVOC30 at $95.

 I ordered the backpack directly from 5.11 and it arrived quickly.
 As with their other backpacks, there’s heft to this backpack because of the heavy weight nylon.
-I quickly noticed this was the smallest 5.11 backpack I’ve purchased, but I needed something appropriate for carryon on a flight.
-I had not yet used the backpack, but I quickly had some mild concerns about some of the features:
+I quickly noticed this was the smallest 5.11 backpack I’ve purchased, but I needed something appropriate for taking on a plane.

 - I found the “shove-it” flap handy for stashing a hat or shoes.
 It kept them separate from other items in the main compartment.
 I like that it kept my hat from being smashed.

 - The pocket on the outside of the “shove-it” flap zips vertically to maximize storage based on the shape of the flap.
 I found this compartment useful for small items, though I would not keep anything valuable in this pocket when wearing the backpack since there is no way to lock it.
 Someone could unzip it and steal items in a crowded setting.